ithinkihaveacat/byron/tests/medium/README.md

-These tests require memcached and redis to be installed.
+These tests require Zend Framework to be available, and memcached and redis to be installed.